Cheap Health Insurance

 Frequently Asked Questions about cheap health insurance

-In general terms, there are two main types of health insurance: hospital cover, and general treatment or ‘extras’ cover.
+There are two main types of health insurance: hospital cover, and general treatment or ‘extras’ cover.
 Most insurers will let you buy these policies separately or as one combined policy, or you can mix and match hospital and extras policies across different health funds.

 If you’re looking for cheap health insurance, Basic hospital cover can be a budget-friendly option.
 This is the starting level of cover, but you won’t get insurance with all the bells and whistles.

-Depending on your insurer, basic hospital insurance may only cover you for accidents, and pay for the cost of accommodation in a shared room in a public hospital, while only paying limited benefits (if any) towards the cost of a stay at a private hospital or even a private room in a public hospital.
+Depending on your insurer, basic hospital insurance may only cover you for accidents and pay for the cost of accommodation in a shared room in a public hospital, while only paying limited benefits (if any) towards the cost of a stay at a private hospital or even a private room in a public hospital.
+A wide range of treatments can be excluded from Basic hospital cover, including brain-related conditions such as stroke, through to joint replacement or cataract surgery.

-Here too, this base level of cover will likely have restrictions on what you are insured for – and the extent of cover.
+If you are looking for cheap health insurance that covers services such as general dental, optical or physio rather than hospital costs, it may be worth looking at a basic ‘extras’ policy.
+This base level of cover will likely have restrictions on what you are insured for, and the extent of cover.
 You may only be insured for half the cost of the treatments included in the policy or have upper limits placed on the dollar value of costs that can be claimed.

 Bear in mind that there are no standardised tiers of extras cover in Australia like there are for hospital cover, so different providers may use different words like ‘base’, ‘basic’, ‘simple’ or ‘starter’ to describe their cheapest policies.